spiketools/spiketools/doc/glossary.rst

 .. glossary::

     action potential / spike
-        An action potential is an event in which a neuron rapidly depolarizes, initiating a cascade that can transfer information to adjacent neurons.
+        An action potential is an event in which a neuron rapidly depolarizes, initiating a cascade of events that can influence the activity of connected neurons.
         In general, we will refer to action potentials as 'spikes'.

     unit